By Molly Patrick

 From typical American fare to plant based breakfast excellence

 After eating this way for a long time and having tried all the plant based breakfast ideas, I now eat a variation of the same breakfast every morning.
 I have been doing this every morning for over a year and I’m still not sick of it.
-In fact, it has made my life easier, my mornings less stressful, and my other meals throughout the day consistent.
+It has made my life easier, my mornings less stressful, and my other meals throughout the day consistent.

 Plant based breakfast on the daily: here’s what I do.